PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

  A [DbSet](https://docs.microsoft.com/en-us/dotnet/api/system.data.entity.dbset-1?view=entity-framework-6.2.0#:~:text=A%20DbSet%20represents%20the%20collection,Set%20method.) represents the collection of all entities in the context, or that can be queried from the database, of a given type.
 DbSet objects are created from a DbContext using the DbContext.Set method.

-Initilize all the Database models with DbSet in `BBBankContext` class
+Initialize all the Database models with DbSet in `BBBankContext` class

 ```cs
      public class BBBankContext: DbContext